 Boat Acceleration / Deacceleration Curve (Solid Lines) Relative Boat Velocity Curve

 The first graph shows the acceleration of the boat during the previous stroke.
 When rowing, the boat velocity fluctuates in rhythm with the strokes.
-The oars propel the boat forward during the drive and this accelerates the boat.
-The movement of the rowers back and forth relative to the boat accelerates and deaccelerates the boat and the Quiske App gives instant feedback on when and by how much the boat is speeding up or slowing down during the previous stroke.
-The shape of the curve as well as the max and min values depend very much on the rowing technique and gives information on the rowing efficiency.
-The y-axis shows the acceleration in m/s^2 whereas the x-axis shows the normalized time without units, the x-axis is auto-scaled to fit one entire stroke cycle from catch to finish no matter what the stroke rate is.
-If the “y”-value is positive it means that the boat is accelerating, and you can easily see during which part of the stroke this happens by having a look at what part of the curve is above the x-axis.
+The oars propel the boat forward during the drive, and this accelerates the boat.
+The rowers’ movement back and forth relative to the boat accelerates and deaccelerates the boat, and the Quiske App gives instant feedback on when and by how much the boat is speeding up or slowing down during the previous stroke.
+The shape of the curve and the max and min values depend very much on the rowing technique and give information on the rowing efficiency.
+The y-axis shows the acceleration in m/s^2, whereas the x-axis shows the normalized time without units, and the x-axis is auto-scaled to fit one entire stroke cycle from catch to finish no matter what the stroke rate is.
+If the “y”-value is positive, it means that the boat is accelerating, and you can easily see during which part of the stroke this happens by having a look at what part of the curve is above the x-axis.

-If you’ve strapped the RowP pod to an oar the following screens show feedback on how you are moving the oar.
+If you’ve strapped the RowP pod to an oar, the following screens show feedback on how you are moving the oar.
 The first graph shows the path of the blade during one full stroke.
-The pod measures the rotation in all three directions to calculate the full path of the oar both horizontally and vertically.
+The pod measures the rotation in all three directions to calculate the oar’s full path both horizontally and vertically.

 Blade Flight Path:

 This graph visualizes how the oar is moving up and down as well as back and forth.
-The shape of the blade flight path reveals how the rower is handling the oar at the catch, during the drive, at the finish as well as during the recovery giving valuable insight into the technique.
+The shape of the blade flight path reveals how the rower is handling the oar at the catch, during the drive, at the finish, and during the recovery giving valuable insight into the technique.
 On both axes’ we have degrees.
 All values are relative, not absolute.
-In fact, each curve starts from “0-point” on the y-axis, where the blade enters the water a the catch continues counter-clockwise and returns to the release where the blade exits the water.
+In fact, each curve starts from “0-point” on the y-axis, where the blade enters the water, at the catch continues counter-clockwise and returns to the release where the blade exits the water.
 Then the cycle repeats at the catch “0” point on the vertical (y-axis).
-The difference between the length of recovery and the blade exits the water and then enters the water the length of the drive show the efficiency on the stroke and show the amount of slip on each end of the stroke.
+The difference between the length of recovery and the blade exits the water and then enters the water.
+The drive’s length shows the efficiency of the stroke and shows the amount of slip on each end of the stroke.

 The Performance Curve (Angular Velocity of the blade relative to Time)

-If the performance curve has very steep sides when it crosses the x-axis it means that the rower is changing the direction of the motion very fast.
-Also, you can see how even the distribution of power is during the drive and whether recovery is smooth or whether there is speeding up towards the catch.
-The location of the maximum angular velocity during drive and recovery can be analyzed in detail in the web portal (read more below), this is especially helpful for crew members to row in synchrony and thus gain efficiency and speed.
+If the performance curve has very steep sides when it crosses the x-axis, the rower quickly changes the motion direction.
+You can also see how even the distribution of power is during the drive and whether recovery is smooth or speeding up towards the catch.
+The location of the maximum angular velocity during the drive and recovery can be analyzed in detail in the web portal (read more below).
+This is especially helpful for crew members to row in synchrony and thus gain efficiency and speed.

 Seat Velocity Curve (alternative placement)

-The seat speed is positive during the drive and negative during recovery, of course, the speed is 0 when the seat is stationary.
-You can see the maximum seat speed during the drive on the right.
+The seat speed is positive during the drive and negative during recovery.
+Of course, the speed is 0 when the seat is stationary.

 You need to press record to store data from your rowing for uploading to our web portal for more detailed analysis.
 Stop recording when you’re finished with your piece.
 Short recordings are enough to see the signature rowing style of a rower.
 When you’re finished with your rowing, you can go to Sessions to upload all sessions you want to store.
 The sessions remain locally on your phone until they are uploaded or until you delete them.
-Remember to finally close the App in order to disconnect from the sensor.
+Remember to close the App to disconnect from the sensor finally.
 Remember to charge your sensor every session.